Shresht7/BG3-Mod-Template/TEMPLATE.md

   - [`README.md`](#readmemd)
   - [License](#license)

+---

-## Setup Script
+## Scripts

+### `Setup`

 `Scripts/Setup.ps1` is a PowerShell script to automatically setup the mod workspace using this template by providing it the necessary information.
 You don't have to use it, but it can speed up the process.

-The script (and the folder itself) can be removed once it is no longer needed.
+> Note: The script (and the folder itself) can be removed once it is no longer needed.

 The script will:
 1. Rename all placeholder files and directories to whatever you specify.